A topic from the subject of Inorganic Chemistry in Chemistry.

 Basics of Acids and Bases

-An acid is a substance that donates a hydrogen ion (H+).
-A base is a substance that accepts a hydrogen ion.
-The strength of an acid or base is determined by its ability to donate or accept hydrogen ions.
+An acid is a substance that donates a proton (H+).
+A base is a substance that accepts a proton.
+This is the Brønsted-Lowry definition.
+Another definition, the Arrhenius definition, defines an acid as a substance that produces H+ ions in aqueous solution and a base as a substance that produces hydroxide (OH-) ions in aqueous solution.
+The strength of an acid or base is determined by its ability to donate or accept protons.

 There are two common ways to measure the acidity or basicity of a solution.
-The pH scale measures the concentration of hydrogen ions in a solution.
-The pOH scale measures the concentration of hydroxide ions in a solution.
-The pH and pOH scales are inversely related, so a solution with a high pH will have a low pOH, and vice versa.
+The pH scale measures the concentration of hydrogen ions (H+) in a solution.
+The pOH scale measures the concentration of hydroxide ions (OH-) in a solution.
+The pH and pOH scales are related by the equation pH + pOH = 14 at 25°C.

 Equipment and Techniques